HibGit/3D-lottery-tool/README.md

 # 3D-lottery-tool
-A tool to get 7/50 or 6/49 random numbers
+A tool to get 7/50, 6/49 or 6/45 random numbers in a fun way